TheJumpCloud/jumpcloud-ADMU/ReadMe.md

 ## EULA & Legal Explanation

  The ADMU tool utilizes multiple Microsoft utilities and installers depending on the deployment scenario and system state.
 In order to provide a silent/zero touch option for conversion the $acceptEULA value can be used.
 If this is not provided the user will have to interactively accept the Microsoft EULA relating to the 'Microsoft Windows ADK'.
-All microsoft software/tooling is sourced and downloaded from microsoft and used in its complete form with no modification to they code.
-By using the acceptEULA = $true flag, the ADMU tool will also install .net framework if required & C++ runtimes ifrequired for the JC system agent install.
+All microsoft software/tooling is sourced and downloaded from microsoft and used in its complete form with no modification to the code.
+By using the acceptEULA = $true flag, the ADMU tool will also install .net framework if required & C++ runtimes if required for the JC system agent install.

 ![image24](https://github.com/TheJumpCloud/jumpcloud-admu/blob/master/images/img_24.png)